briandfoy/perl7faq/README.md

 If Perl 7 doesn't happen, we get Perl v5.34 and keep doing that.

 But, it's very unlikely that we'll fail here.
 Perl 7 is v5.32.
 We already have all of the code.
-This is more paper suffling and administrative work than anything else.
+This is more paper shuffling and administrative work than anything else.
 The Perl community already has the tools in place to test all of CPAN against any Perl release (I know, I get the emails about my modules being broken).
 Perl 7 is more about process adjustment than new code.

 And, consider this.
 Perl finally moved to GitHub.
 It converted all of its reports in Request Tracker to GitHub issues.
 You can now interact with the [perl repo on GitHub](https://github.com/Perl/perl5).
 That was a huge project, and it's the same people that made it happen.